chetanbg1/cbgwork1/README.md

 Final - keyword used to  apply restrictions on the class, method and variables
-	the final class can not be inherited, final method can not be override, final variable can not be changed finally - keyword used with try catch block to provide statement that will always get executed if some exception arises, used to close resources
-Finalize - used to perform clean up processing just before the object is garbage collected
+	the final class can not be inherited, final method can not be override, final variable can not be changed finally - keyword used with try catch block to provide statement that will always get executed if some exception arises, used to close resources. finally block will not execute if the JVM exits via System.exit() during try catch execution we can not write multiple try catch block in java, each try can only have one finally block Finalize - used to perform clean up processing just before the object is garbage collected

 OOPs